copsTvFan/cops-episode-guide/guide.md

 **Kansas City 26**

-- (MO -- 4:02 AM Assistance Call) East Patrol Division -- Officer Mark
-  Huckemeier says their division covers Northeast a wide range of the population -- different levels and lifestyles, the whole gamut.
+- (Kansas City, MO -- 4:02 AM Assistance Call) East Patrol Division.
+Officer Mark Hockemeier says their division covers Northeast a wide range of the population -- different levels and lifestyles, the whole gamut.
 His partner Officer Tony White says a chase has been going on for 20 minutes.
-He is a drunk driver in a pickup truck who has a warrant and destroys a truck winding chase through the streets/Domestic disturbance call to fist fight between a married couple when the man returned for his clothes
+He is a drunk driver in a pickup truck who has a warrant and destroys a truck winding chase through the streets.
+Featuring Officer Chris Majors.
-- Suspicious Person Call -- Officers Bowman and Martin question Leo walking up and down the street, an estranged husband who claims his wife Robin assaulted him when he returned home to retrieve some of his possessions.
+- (Kansas City, KS -- 5:12 PM Domestic Disturbance Call) Central Patrol Division.
+Officers Mike Bowman and Mike Martin question Leo walking up and down the street, an estranged husband who claims his wife Robin assaulted him when he returned home to retrieve some of his possessions.
+The woman is arrested.
+- (Kansas City, KS -- 1:43 AM Suspicious Person Call) Central Patrol Division.
-- Officer Lee responds to a disturbance in a parking lot and a Shooting call with a gay in a van shot in the back twice.
+  Officer Anthony Lee responds to a disturbance in a parking lot and talks to Robyn, formerly Robert, and her blood brother Leo.
+(2:18 AM Shooting Call) A Shooting call with a guy in a van shot in the back twice.
+Featuring Officer Richard Hammon.

 ## CP-1025